indgris/bot_do_UOL/README.md

-# UOL Notícias Mais Lidas Telegram Bot
+# Bot de Notícias UOL: As Mais Lidas no Telegram

 Este projeto é um bot do Telegram que fornece as notícias mais lidas do site UOL.
 O bot realiza a raspagem das notícias mais lidas e as envia para os usuários por meio de comandos específicos.